MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-features.md

 The developer preview includes the following new features:

 ## Action based commands for Messaging Extensions

 The messaging extension infrastructure is being updated to include non-search based commands.
 This can be used to collect input from a user and make an update to your service.
-Possible exampls include: Create a task, Create a workitem, Queue a build and so on.
-The [messaging extension section](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/messaging-extensions) has been updated to reflect the new changes.
+Possible examples include: Create a task, Create a work item, Queue a build and so on.
+See [messaging extension section](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/messaging-extensions) for more on this change.

 ## Deep linking to a chat

 You can now create deep links to private chats between users.
 You can link to an existing chat, or you can specify a set of chat participants to start a new chat.
 See [Deep linking to a chat](~/concepts/deep-links#deep-linking-to-a-chat) for more details.

 ## Introducing "task modules"